Calne: Early market town

-In 1086 Calne may already have been, as it was later, a market town on the main London–Bristol road, with 114 households and a church.
+In 1086 Calne may already have been, as it was later, a market town on the main Bristol-London road, with 114 households and a church.
 74 or more households were held almost outright by burghal tenure (as citizens of a borough), and the lordship of its large outlying land was divided between the king (of whom 45 burgesses were tenants) and the church.

 In the Middle Ages the king's successor as the lord of Calne manor and, as owner of the church's revenues, the treasurer of Salisbury Cathedral, each had the right to hold a market and a fair in the town, with two triangular market places or fair grounds.
 A modest hospital was provided on a modest endowment from 1248 until it provided no accommodation in 1546 and was sold two years later by the Crown.

-Reflecting the large area of the king's estate, until the late 19th century Calne had tithings at Eastmead Street, Quemerford, Whetham, Whitley, and part of Beversbrook, all now within Calne parish; and furthermore Blackland, Calstone, Stock, Stockley and Studley, all now in Calne Without parish.
+Reflecting the large area of the king's estate, until the late 19th century Calne had tithings at Eastmead Street, Quemerford, Whetham, Whitley, and part of Beversbrook, all now within Calne parish; and furthermore Blackland, Calstone, Stock, Stockley and Studley, all now in the surrounding parishes.

 Industry

 Calne had a significant woollen broadcloth industry in the 18th century, and evidence of this can be seen set around the triangular green by the parish church, where 24 listed buildings remain, five at Grade II* including the Tounson almshouses for the neediest poor and Georgian era clothiers' houses.
-Nearby are some of the 20 original cloth mills along the Marden.
+Nearby are some of the 14 original mills along the Marden.
 St Mary's church was extended by the generous donations of rich clothiers and wool merchants in the 15th century.

 Houses of the 17th and 18th centuries have external walls of stone and timber-framed walls inside.
 Most of the stone is limestone rubble, laid with ashlar dressings in houses of higher quality; the walls of many houses were rendered smooth.
 Until the 19th century, quarries beside the London road northwest and southeast of the town were sources of stone for building.

 A relic of 19th century lime extraction, a kiln, exists in the grounds of St Mary's School.
 This solid marine deposition is chiefly one chemical, calcium carbonate, and is dug in nearby pits for its main use in cement and as fertiliser on acid ground.